Pull to refresh

 Overview

 Metastatic breast cancer typically kills most patients within five years.
-A small group of women vaccinated in a Duke University clinical trial two decades ago have defied that prognosis entirely—all remain alive today.
-Researchers discovered these survivors still carry specialized immune cells capable of recognizing their cancer—evidence of a mechanism that could make therapeutic cancer vaccines work reliably.
+A small group of women vaccinated in a Duke University clinical trial two decades ago have defied that prognosis entirely; all remain alive today.
+Researchers found these survivors still carry specialized immune cells that recognize their cancer, offering a model for why some therapeutic vaccines produce lasting results.

 Key Indicators